top of page

 1. Set Emotional Boundaries

-Tip: If you find yourself becoming overwhelmed by someone else’s emotions, take a step back.
-Visualize a boundary between you and the other person, reminding yourself that their feelings are not yours to carry.
+Tip: When you feel overwhelmed by someone else’s emotions, imagine a gentle boundary between you and them.
+Remind yourself: “Their feelings are not mine to carry.”

 2. Practice Letting Go